Explains what electroconvulsive therapy (ECT) is, when it might be used and what happens during the treatment.

 Approved clinicians may be:

-Some decisions under the Mental Health Act, such as deciding on your medication or giving you permission to leave the ward or hospital, can only be taken by approved clinicians.See our full list of legal terms.
+Some decisions under the Mental Health Act, such as deciding on your medication or giving you permission to leave the ward or hospital, can only be taken by approved clinicians.Visit our full listing of Legal Terms

 This is an independent doctor appointed by the Care Quality Commission in England or by the Healthcare Inspectorate Wales.
 You need his or her approval to be given or continue to be given certain forms of medical treatment under the Mental Health Act 1983.